marcus-crane/utf9k/content/reviews/advanced-warfare-sp.md

 ---
 Title: "Call of Duty: Advanced Warfare - Single Player"
 Date: 2014-11-13
-Developer: Sledgehammer Games
+Metadata:
-Publisher: Activision
+    - "Developer: Sledgehammer Games"
-Released: 2014
+    - "Publisher: Activision"
-Platforms:
+    - 2014
     - PC
     - Playstation 3
     - Playstation 4
     - Xbox 360
     - Xbox One
 ---

 I like to think of the Call of Shooty Shoots games as being like B movies.